2 Legit 2 Quit

-"2 Legit 2 Quit" is a song by Hammer featuring Saja (a.k.a.
-Sonia Moore), released on September 5, 1991 as the first single from his fourth studio album, Too Legit to Quit (1991).
+"2 Legit 2 Quit" is a song by American rapper MC Hammer featuring Saja (a.k.a.
+Sonia Moore), released on September 5, 1991 as the first single from his fourth studio album.
+The song proved to be successful in the US, peaking in the top 10 of the Billboard Hot 100 at No. 5.
+It also peaked at No. 60 on the UK Singles Chart.

+Critical reception

+Simon Dudfield from NME wrote, "Mediocre hip-hop beats coupled with a cockney chorus of 'So What?' (sampled from Alexei Sayle???) leaves you wondering if this is the last track off the album to become a single or what?"

 Music video

-The music video was directed by Rupert Wainwright, and at almost 15 minutes in length, was one of the most expensive videos ever produced.
+At almost 15 minutes in length, the accompanying music video for "2 Legit 2 Quit", directed by Rupert Wainwright, was one of the most expensive videos ever produced.

-The uncut version of the video begins with a newscaster, played by Jim Belushi, reporting on Hammer's apparent decision to quit the music business, as well as responses from a number of celebrities.
-It then cuts to an impatient crowd waiting for Hammer to perform, while Hammer has a lengthy conversation with James Brown, who calls Hammer "Godson" and enlists him to get the glove of Michael Jackson.
+The uncut version of the video begins with a newscaster, played by Jim Belushi, reporting on Hammer's apparent decision to quit the music business, as well as responses from numerous celebrities including Danny Glover, Henry Winkler, Freedom Williams, David Faustino, Barry Sobel, Ralph Tresvant, Mark and Donnie Wahlberg, Eazy-E, DJ Quik, 2nd II None, Tony Danza, Queen Latifah and Milli Vanilli.
+It then cuts to an impatient crowd waiting for Hammer to perform, while Hammer has a lengthy conversation with James Brown, who calls Hammer "Godson" and enlists him to obtain the glove of Michael Jackson.
 Brown endows Hammer with several blasts of energy before sending Hammer off to perform.
-The performance is high budget and laden with pyrotechnics.
-The video ends with a purported Jackson (seen only from behind) having seen the performance and conceding Hammer to be the superior dancer, while doing the "2 Legit 2 Quit" hand gesture.
-Hammer spoke with Jackson on the phone about the video, with Jackson giving his approval.
+After a high-budget performance laden with pyrotechnics, the video ends with a purported Jackson (seen only from behind) having seen the performance and conceding Hammer to be the superior dancer, while doing the "2 Legit 2 Quit" hand gesture.

-The song's music video features several athletes making cameo appearances.
-These athletes can be seen in the following order: José Canseco, Isiah Thomas, Kirby Puckett, Jerry Rice, Rickey Henderson, Deion Sanders, Andre Rison, Wayne Gretzky, Chris Mullin, Roger Clemens, Roger Craig, Ronnie Lott, Lynette Woodard, the Dallas Cowboys Cheerleaders, David Robinson, and former Atlanta Falcons coach Jerry Glanville.
-As a result of the appearance of various Falcons team members in the video, the 1991 team became known as the "2 Legit 2 Quit" Falcons, utilizing the song as their team theme song.
-The uncut version of the video also featured cameos from Danny Glover, Henry Winkler, Mark Wahlberg, Donnie Wahlberg, Eazy-E, DJ Quik, 2nd II None, Tony Danza, Queen Latifah and Milli Vanilli among others commenting on Hammer's apparent decision to quit.
+The video also features the following athletes making cameo appearances in the following order: José Canseco, Isiah Thomas, Kirby Puckett, Jerry Rice, Rickey Henderson, Deion Sanders, Andre Rison, Wayne Gretzky, Chris Mullin, Roger Clemens, Roger Craig, Ronnie Lott, Lynette Woodard, the Dallas Cowboys Cheerleaders, David Robinson, and former Atlanta Falcons coach Jerry Glanville.
+Because various Falcons team members appeared in the video, the 1991 team was dubbed the "2 Legit 2 Quit" Falcons for utilizing the song as their team theme.

 The video was No. 5 in MAX Music's World's Worst Ever Video countdown, and No. 1 in its Forgotten Video Clips countdown in 2008.
 It was also voted No. 24 on MTV's all-time "25 Lame" countdown in 1999.
 However, it has been selected as a viewer's favorite by VH1.

-A hand gesture became popular as a result of the title song and video which was also shown in the "Addams Groove" movie video and on MTV.
-It involved forming the number two for "Too", an L for "Legit", and a "cut" motion for "Quit" with the hand and fingers (as seen in the video).
+A hand gesture, popularized by the title song and video and also shown in the "Addams Groove" movie video and on MTV, involved forming the number two for "Too", an L for "Legit", and a "cut" motion for "Quit" with the hand and fingers (as seen in the video).